top of page

 Dr. Melanie Martin

 I am an Assistant Professor in Biological Anthropology at the University of Washington.
-My research examines biocultural influences, particularly related to nutrition and microbial exposures, influence growth and development.
-My most recent research, in collaboration with Claudia Valeggia and the Chaco Area Reproductive Ecology Program, examines anthropometric and hormonal changes during pubertal development in Toba/Qom girls.
-I completed my PhD in Anthropology at the University of California Santa Barbara in 2015.
-My dissertation research, conducted with Tsimane mothers and infants in the Bolivian Amazon, examined maternal and infant factors associated with duration of exclusive breastfeeding.
-I am also collaborating on several projects examining variation in maternal milk composition and human microbiomes.
+My research examines how biocultural influences, particularly nutrition and microbial exposures, influence growth and development.
+In collaboration with Claudia Valeggia and the Chaco Area Reproductive Ecology Program, my most recent research examines anthropometric and hormonal changes during pubertal development in Toba/Qom girls.
+I completed my Ph.D. in Anthropology at the University of California Santa Barbara in 2015.
+My dissertation research, conducted with Tsimane mothers and infants in the Bolivian Amazon, examined maternal and infant factors associated with the duration of exclusive breastfeeding.
+I am also collaborating on several projects examining variations in maternal milk composition and human microbiomes.

-I became interested in birth stories over the course of my conversations with Tsimane women, and subsequently my own first pregnancy.
+I became interested in birth stories over the course of my conversations with Tsimane women and, subsequently, my own first pregnancy.
 I wrote my own birth story in 2013, shortly after my daughter Arya was born.
 You can read it here.
-I wrote it to share with other parents from the birth classes my husband and I attended, and it totally reads like an overly detailed and technical recollection of a first time U.S. mom who has just taken a series of "natural" birth classes.
+I wrote it to share with other parents from the birth classes my husband and I attended.
+It reads like an overly detailed and technical recollection of a first-time U.S. mom who has just taken a series of "natural" birth classes.

 In the time since we first conceived of and organized this project, I have also had a son, Jack, born in 2017.
 I have not yet gotten around to writing his birth story.
 Sorry, second child.